xeb10154/Week_5_Day_1_Homework/JS_Homework.md

 ### Answer 2

 Console output will be:
+(Error will be thrown here for trying to change const murderer)

-* The murderer is Mrs Peacock.
+* The murderer is Professor Plum

 ## Episode 3